List of Sword Art Online characters: Edith

-She is the tenth member of the Integrity Knights whose also known as the "Knight of the Abyss" due to her skill of using dark element/magic.
-She plays a part as one of the key participants during the Underworld saga, and also manages to break and face the Taboo Index alone for the sake of her little sister Mary.
-She is also one of the only members of the Knights who deeply cares about Alice.
+She is the tenth member of the Integrity Knights whose also known as the "Knight of the Abyss" due to her skill of using dark element/shadow abilities.
+She plays a part as one of the key participants during the Underworld saga and also manages to break and face the Taboo Index alone for the sake of her little sister Mary.
+She is also one of the only members of the Knights who deeply care about Alice.

-Originally an original character for the game Unleash Blading, Edith's appearance in the main story became official in Unital Ring as one of the Integrity Knights being unfrozen alongside Fanatio 200 years after the defeat of Vector.
+Originally an original character for the mobile game Sword Art Online: Unleash Blading, Edith's appearance in the main story became official in Unital Ring as one of the Integrity Knights being unfrozen alongside Fanatio 200 years after the defeat of Vecta.